nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 `showrates` is a simple command where `MainInputParser` calls `getRates` in the `CurrencyValue` class that returns a string to be printed for `showrates`.

+It must be noted that all currency options provided is based of the NUS Partner Universities as found [here](https://www.nus.edu.sg/gro/global-programmes/student-exchange/partner-universities)

 ### 4.11.
 Mark/Unmark Command